twesigomwedavid/linux-and-R-intro/R-schedule.md

 ## MSc (Med) Genomic Medicine — R Tutorial Schedule

+R is a free and open-source software environment for statistical computing and graphics, hence it is one of the most widely used programming languages/environments in Bioinformatics.
+R programming is supported by a wide variety of Linux/Unix platforms, Windows and MacOS.

+A plethora of R packages have been developed and shared for multiple data science operations.
+Some packages (e.g. ``tidyverse``) are actually distributed as a suite comprising multiple sub-packages.
+For purposes of this tutorial, we will focus on packages within ``Base-R``

+### Learning outcomes
+- Getting familiar with the Rstudio environment

+- Introduction to R code syntax

+- Introduction to R data structures

+- Learning how to make simple plots in R

+- Learning how to run simple/common statistical genetics tests in R

 ## Setup and installation of R and Rstudio
 Kindly follow instructions at https://www.r-project.org/ and https://posit.co/ and from the in-class tutorial.